 Flea dirt but no fleas?

-It’s common to notice flea dirt and not the fleas, especially with a long-haired dog, however, when you see flea dirt, it’s confirmed that you have fleas
+It’s common to notice flea dirt on dogs and not the fleas, especially with a long-haired dog, however, when you see flea dirt, it’s confirmed that you have fleas

 Actually, the infestation has to be pretty bad till you see fleas.

 Getting rid of Fleas can be hard, especially if they have already laid eggs in the house; if that’s the case, you’ll always find fleas even if you treat your dog.